Bahamian Internet Access

 All of the major U.S. carriers consider roaming in the Bahamas to be International roaming.

-International roaming options are offered by all four major U.S. carriers.
-While the carriers do offer international plans or plan add-ons, quality of service - or service at all is not guaranteed.
+While all of the major carriers do offer international roaming options via international plans or plan add-ons, quality of service - or service at all - is not guaranteed.

 Most reports from those who have attempted to use their U.S. based plans in the Bahamas are not good.
-Roaming on Bahamian towers is most often reported to be lacking in availability and data speed.
+Roaming options are limited, and speeds are often quite slow.

-If you’re traveling for just a few days, international roaming on your native cellular plan might be an option, but for those spending lengthier periods in the Bahamas - and those who need larger amounts of data or speedier data - international roaming add-ons will likely not cut it.
+If you’re traveling for just a few days, international roaming on your native cellular plan might be an option.
+But for those spending lengthier periods in the Bahamas - and those who need larger amounts of mobile internet or speedier data - international roaming add-ons will likely not cut it.

 Data Saving Tips for Capped Plans

 As noted above, most U.S. based plans that permit data roaming into other countries place data usage caps on the roaming portions of those plans.
 If you are purchasing a local SIM card to use in another country, you may also find yourself dealing with data caps.
-Satellite-based plans also often have data caps.
+Satellite options also often have data caps.

 So how can you make the most of your data limits?